vinboxx/line-pos/README.md

 ```

 ### Environment Variables
-You can specify env variables by placing the following files in your project root:
+You can specify env variables by placing the following files in your project root.
+See more infomation in `.env` file.
 ```
 .env                # loaded in all cases
 .env.local          # loaded in all cases, ignored by git